WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 You do not need to follow Part 2, 3 and 4 as these install ESign itself.

 ## How does this method work?
-By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the WhySooooFurious DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
 The DNS also blocks ESign analytics.

 ## Before we start
 - This will NOT unrevoke your apps!
 If you need to fix revokes, use this [guide](#revoked-or-blacklisted)